rjleveque/amath584a2016/sphinx/jupyter.rst

 Using Matlab in notebooks
 -------------------------

+**Note:** This is all rather fragile as versions of Python and Matlab have changed recently, so I don't currently recommend trying this unless you're already comfortable with Matlab and Jupyter and looking for a new challenge.

-If you want to type Matlab code in a cell and execute that cell using Matlab, you can use `Pymatbridge <https://arokem.github.io/python-matlab-bridge/>`_ so that a cell that starts with the ``magic command'' `%%matlab` will be executed in Matlab.
+If you want to type Matlab code in a cell and execute that cell using Matlab, you can use `Pymatbridge <https://arokem.github.io/python-matlab-bridge/>`_ so that a cell that starts with the "magic command" `%%matlab` will be executed in Matlab.

 If you install Pymatbridge and also the `Matlab kernel extension